 This course is constructed around the textbook (Third Canadian Edition) and the responsibility of the instructor is to specify the best source of information for the students to prepare for this course.
-It is totally up to the students to decide whether they would want to buy the required course package or not.
 This is a demanding course and there is a considerable amount of preliminary reading that should be done before each lecture.
 It would be difficult to do well if one falls behind in covering the required reading materials.
-Hence, students are expected to (i) read the relevant chapter(s) in the textbook before each lecture in order to follow the lecture discussion; and (ii) attend every lecture and tutorial because a significant portion of the Mid-term and the Final Examination will be comprised of lecture and tutorial discussion.
+Hence, students are expected to (i) read the relevant chapter(s) in the textbook before each lecture in order to follow the lecture discussion; and (ii) attend every lecture and tutorial because a significant portion of each test and the Final Examination will be comprised of lecture and tutorial discussion.

 Communication in email must be done through UTOR email account for record-keeping and identification purposes as required by the University.
 Please put "ECO102" in the message title as this will help draw my attention to your email.
 Questions in any email should not require more than two sentences to answer.
-For any question that involves more than two sentences to answer, or requires equation or graph, should be discussed in person either in class or office hours.
-Since there are limits to how much time can be devoted to answering email, questions already covered in the syllabus or announcements (in class or on Blackboard) will not get response.
-Students should not take email as a means to receive private tutorials or review material that was covered in lecture or tutorial but they missed.
+For any question that involves more than two sentences to answer, or requires equation or graph, should be discussed in person either in class with me or office hours with our TAs.
+Since there are limits to how much time can be devoted to answering email, questions already covered in the syllabus or announcements (in class or on Quercus) will not get response.
+Students should not take email as a means to receive private tutorials or review material that was covered in lecture or tutorial that they missed.